UPPMAX/HPC-python/docs/day3/not_used/old-pandas.rst

 * A simple interface with the Seaborn plotting library, and increasingly also Matplotlib.
 * Easy multi-threading with Numba.

 **Limitations.** Pandas alone has somewhat limited support for parallelization, N-dimensional data structures, and datasets much larger than 3 GiB.
 Fortunately, there are packages like ``dask`` and ``polars`` that can help.
-In partcular, ``dask`` will be covered in a later lecture in this workshop.
+In particular, ``dask`` will be covered in a later lecture in this workshop.
 There is also the ``xarray`` package that provides many similar functions to Pandas for higher-dimensional data structures, but that is outside the scope of this workshop.

 .. admonition:: Get today's tarball!